pebble/docker-node/README.md

 /Dockerfile
 /README.md
 ```
-Where the Dockerfile is for nodejs 4.4.4.
+Where the Dockerfile is for nodejs `4.4.4`.

-Creating and pushing the above would trigger a build.
+Creating and pushing the above would trigger a build tagged `4.4.4`.
 Master can point to the latest stable LTS Dockerfile.